ektasinghyadav/FinTracker/README.md

-# FinanceFlow – Personal Expense Tracker
+# FinTracker – Personal Expense Tracker

 A simple and responsive personal finance tracker built with HTML, CSS, and JavaScript.
 Users can track expenses, set budgets, and visualize spending patterns with interactive charts.